What are the best ways to practice gratitude daily? How do you become more thankful?

 If someone is struggling with their bag, help them.
 Instead of opening the door for yourself, open it for the person behind you.
 Pick up the tab for a couple having lunch.
 Be patient with someone who doesn’t quite understand something.

-There are so many ways to do acts of kindness and spread gratitude onto others.
+There are so many ways to do acts of kindness and spread gratitude to others.

 #8.
 Give Genuine Compliments